intel/rv-brs-test-suite/docs/RV-BRS-Test-Suite_Developer_Guide.md

 This guide provides instructions for developers to add user-defined test cases, update components, build single components, verify private changes, and contribute upstream.

-## Adding User-Defined UEF-SCT Test Cases
+## Adding User-Defined UEFI-SCT Test Cases
 To add a user-defined SCT test case in the BRS test suite, please follow the steps below:

 1. Create a new directory for your test under the `common/sct-tests/brsi-tests` directory.